When it comes to sports and athletics, injuries are an unfortunate part of the game.

-- Magnesium: Assures bone strength and firmness.
+- Magnesium: Promotes bone strength and firmness.
 Found in almonds, cashews, peanuts, potato skins, brown rice, kidney beans, black-eyed peas, lentils and milk.

 - Silicon: Plays an important role in the early stages of bone formation.
 Best sources include whole grains and cereals, carrots and green beans.

 - Vitamins K1 and K2: Directs calcium toward bones and helps improve bone strength.
 Best sources include leafy greens, Brussels sprouts, prunes, sauerkraut, natto, miso, organ meats, egg yolks and dairy products from grass-fed cows.

 - Boron: Promotes bone health by increasing calcium and magnesium retention and enhancing vitamin D’s effect.
 Prunes are the best dietary source.